Moq77111113/kite/README.md

 - Sure, you could use a package manager.
 - You could even `git sparse-checkout` that one folder you actually need.
 - You could add a submodule too — if you enjoy existential pain.
-- And yes, you could even build a registry on top of shadcn’s system if you really hated yourself.
+- And yes, you could even build your own shadcn registry.

 And it's ok!